 Robin grew up in Orange County, California, attended NYU, where she was the 1997 recipient of the Seth Barkas Prize for Creative Writing, and is a graduate of UCLA.
 She currently lives in Los Angeles.

 Suzy Fincham-Gray is a veterinarian and an author.
-Her first book, Chasing Zebras.
-A Veterinarian’s Stories of Healing and Loving Animals, was published by Spiegel and Grau in April 2018.
+Her first book, My Patients and Other Animals: A Veterinarian’s Stories of Love, Loss and Hope, was published by Spiegel and Grau in April 2018.
 Suzy grew up on the English-Welsh border and, although she has lived in the States for almost twenty years, her accent is still strong enough for her to be recognized as a Brit most of the time.
 She is a board-certified small animal internal medicine specialist and works in a referral and emergency hospital in San Diego.
 Outside of the hospital, Suzy has earned an MFA in Creative Writing from the University of Riverside, Palm Desert.
 Her writing explores the role veterinarians play in the human-animal bond and in the narrative of caring for those we love when they are sick.
 When she’s not writing or caring for patients she can be found spending time with her human and animal family, including three cats, two dogs, a husband and a daughter—naturally the animals outnumber the people.

 Luis Fuerte was born in San Bernardino and grew up in Colton.
 He graduated from Colton High School, and then served in the U.S Navy.
 Luis attended Valley College, where he studied telecommunications engineering.
 He has worked in all aspects of television, and has worked as a cameraman for 40 years, most notable as the cameraman for Huell Howser.
 He is winner of 5 Emmys, received an International Monitor award, the Golden Mic for editing, awards from the State of California and County of San Bernardino for speaking and working with young people, awards from the Press Photographers Association of Greater Los Angeles, inducted into two Halls of Fame, received the “Salt of the Earth” award in 2001, and Latino of the Year in 2008.
 He is the author of the book “Louie, Take a Look at This!: My Time With Huell Howser.”